Overview

 $timeout:

-There are some others angular wrapper services for corresponding Javascript object that can be interesting to use instead of the native one, sometimes because of the simplicity/syntax or because of the effect as the one just described up there.
+There are more AngularJS wrapper services for specific JavaScript objects that can be interesting to use instead of the native ones, sometimes because of the simplicity/syntax or because of the effect as the one just described up here.

 Functions